Skip to content

 Skip client bundling and only serve the API:

-jac start app.jac --dev --no-client
+jac start app.jac --dev --no_client

 API Endpoints#